buddycloud/buddycloud.com/content/pages/cooking-with-buddycloud-chat-app.md

 ------------

 - the chat client will use [Primus](primus.io) for messaging over a websocket (with fallback to long polling)
-- the XMPP-ftw service takes JSON from the browser and turns it into XMPP messages
+- the [XMPP-FTW](https://xmpp-ftw.jit.su) service takes JSON from the browser and turns it into XMPP messages
 - XMPP messages are "handed off" to the XMPP server for realtime delivery

 ```